malcolmlett/malcolmlett.github.io/A-Theory-of-Consciousness.md

 It is this action of the state machine, with thought that spans multiple cycles, that is characterised by Kahneman as _System 2_ (or _slow thinking_) thought.

-As an aside, I think it's quite possible that the evolution of working memory was the catalyst for the evolution of a state-machine processing loop, which of course further formed the basis of the high intelligence that we enjoy today.
+As an aside, I think it's quite possible that the evolution of working memory was the catalyst for the evolution of a state-machine processing loop, which thus further formed the basis of the high intelligence that we enjoy today.

 ## Control mechanism as basis for awareness of thoughts
 If you were to build a state machine yourself, you would not want to do it with neural networks.
 State machines operate on the principle of a loop that repeats itself over and over, with the same logic rules but different state.
 They require stability and predictability.
 Neural networks are noisy, chaotic, and take a long time to train.
 A state machine using neural networks for processing is highly unstable and tends to get stuck in infinite loops.
 I encountered this myself in my first attempt to model the state machine of consciousness using simple logic rules.
 And I wasn't even subject to the unpredictable nature of neural networks.